9beach/analyze-sgf/README.en-US.md

 If `analyzeTurns` is specified, only the variations of specified moves are saved.
-If `analyzeTurns` is not specified, all the variations of the moves whose win rates drop greater than `minWinrateDropForVariations` are saved.
+If `analyzeTurns` is not specified, all the variations of the moves whose win rate drops greater than `minWinrateDropForVariations` are saved.

 Komi is automatically set using the information in the SGF/GIB file even if the `-a 'komi:6.5'` option is not specified.